vtl-28/absa_password_vault_cra/README.md

 ## Installation

-- Once you have a copy of the project on your machine, navigate to the root of the project, and run the npm run dev command to launch the application
+- Once you have a copy of the project on your machine, open your terminal and split it in to two: one for the server, and the other for the client.
+In the terminal for the server, navigate to the root of the project and run npm install command to install all dependencies for the server.
+In the client terminal, navigate to the client folder and run npm install command to install all dependencies for the client.
+Once that is done, head back to your server teminal, in the root of the project and run the npm run dev command to launch the application

 ## Features
 - Users can store the password and username of their favourite applications